King's Counsel (comic strip)

 King's Counsel (formerly Queen's Counsel until September 2022) is a British cartoon strip created by Alexander Williams and Graham Francis Defries, which has been published in the law pages of The Times since 1993.
 It is a satire on law and lawyers.
 The strip is published under the pseudonym "Steuart and Francis", these being the middle names of the two authors.

-Law Humour
+Humour

 The cartoons, described as "the scourge, or possibly succour, of lawyers everywhere", make fun of law and lawyers, with a particular focus on legal pomposity and over-billing.
 The characters are mostly legal archetypes, the barristers inhabiting the mythical Chambers of 4 Lawn Buildings, while the solicitors ply their trade at the firm of Fillibuster and Loophole.
 The authors of the strip are both lawyers themselves, though Williams left the Bar to pursue a career in film animation.

 Origins

 According to Williams, Queen's Counsel "began life in the early 1990s as a satire on politicians, and was rejected by Private Eye...for being too much like Alan B'Stard".
 Later, Williams discovered he could "take the same characters, stick wigs on them and turn them into barristers".